-Description of the matter
+Description of the Matter

-As discussed in note 4 to the consolidated financial statements, the Company's acquisition-related purchase price contingent liability, which is estimated using scenario-based methods based upon the Company's analysis of the likelihood of obtaining specified approvals from the Federal Drug Administration as well as reaching cumulative revenue milestones and is remeasured to its estimated fair value each reporting period, with changes in fair value recorded in the statements of operations.
+As discussed in Notes 3 and 4 to the consolidated financial statements, the Company's acquisition-related purchase price contingent liability, which is estimated using scenario-based methods based upon the Company's analysis of the likelihood of obtaining specified approvals from the Federal Drug Administration as well as reaching cumulative revenue milestones, is remeasured to its estimated fair value each reporting period, with changes in fair value recorded in the statements of operations.

 Auditing the valuation of the acquisition-related contingent consideration liability was complex and highly judgmental due to the significant estimation required in determining the fair value.
-In particular, the fair value estimate was sensitive to significant assumptions such as the Company's projected future sales, which are affected by expectations about approval of a New Drug Application, future industry, market or economic conditions, and are forward-looking and inherently uncertain.
+In particular, the fair value estimate was sensitive to significant assumptions such as the Company's projected future sales, which are affected by expectations about approval of a New Drug Application and future industry, market or economic conditions.